tekknolagi/tekknolagi.github.com/_posts/2026-05-18-travel-notes-rubykaigi-hakodate.md

 marshland (beautiful), to a waterfall (lovely), which also had a surprise restaurant and ice cream shop at the base!
 I would share it with you but it's not listed on Google Maps and I don't know the name.
-After some great (vegetarian friendly!! wow!!) food, we marched up the waterfall and around the lake at the top to the onsen.
+After some great (vegetarian friendly!! wow!!) udon, we marched up the waterfall and around the lake at the top to the onsen.
 In order to make the last reasonable bus back to town, we just enjoyed putting our feet in the foot bath.

+One day was rainy.
+In the evening, J and I thought it would be fun to continue our Universal Machine implementations.
+As Norman Ramsey would say, "my implementation is 92 lines long and runs sandmark in six seconds."

 We also enjoyed doing a tour of the shrines right above Nikko.
 The shrines are resplendent against the backdrop of forest.

+> Pro bus tip: you can either pay by IC card or credit card.
+No need to grab a
+> ticket if you do that.

 S and I shipped our bags (thanks, Yamato) before continuing on to the small town of Moka, the staging area for our big pottery festival day.
 Unfortunately,